 It is important to acknowledge that each baby is born with his own social style.
 Some may be more outgoing or extrovert, while others may be a bit shy and quiet.
 Generally, when a toddler turns two years old he begins to enjoy playing with children his age, and by three, he’ll be on his way to making real friends.
 But like any other skill, he will need to learn how to socialize by trial and error.

-Here are some tips that will help you enhance your baby’s social skills.
+Here are some tips that will help you enhance your toddler’s social skills.

 - Teach him emotional intelligence: The first step to help toddlers develop social intelligence is by helping them learn to manage their emotions, which is one of the foundations of interpersonal relationships.
 This means working to create a warm environment that’ll encourage more verbal expression about how he feels.